-The U.S. Supreme Court effectively put an end to the latest efforts to change federal rules pertaining to media ownership restrictions.
+The U.S. Supreme Court Monday effectively put an end to the latest efforts to breathe life into changes in federal rules pertaining to media ownership restrictions.

 The court declined to hear an appeal from media companies of a lower court ruling that threw out FCC rules loosening restrictions on the number of media outlets one company could own in a single market and how much of a national market one TV broadcaster could reach.